|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A tasty spiced streusel tops this sour cream apple pie.
 With no top crust, it eliminates much of the pastry work.
-I did include an easy food processor pastry recipe, but you can cut prep time significantly with a frozen crust or refrigerated pastry sheet.
+This recipe includes an easy food processor pastry recipe, but you can cut prep time significantly with a frozen crust or refrigerated pastry sheet.

 Feel free to add about 1/2 cup of chopped pecans to the crumb topping.